 Looking for Recommendations on Where to Stay in Canggu?

 Since we lived in Canggu for two months or so, we decided to do a roundup of our recommendations on where to stay!
-We have budget options all the way to one night splurge-worthy villas!
-Listed below is a short excerpt of our personal recommendations on where to stay while in Canggu but if you want to read the full article with even more recommendations, check out our guide: Where to Stay in Canggu.
+We have budget options all the way to one-night splurge-worthy villas!
+Listed below is a short excerpt of our personal recommendations on where to stay while in Canggu but if you want to read the full article with even more recommendations, check out our guide: Where to Stay in Canggu as well as our Canggu Villa guide

 Budget: Desa Cepaka Homestay